Marcos-Campanha/JogoCPP_LabProg/README.md

 # LOTR Project in C++, LabProg I

 This repository contains an implementation of a random auto-battler in OOP C++.
-The battle happens between two armies: Good and Evil, each of which contains different classes and soldiers who fight each other in turns.
+The battle happens between two armies, Good and Evil, each of which contains different classes and soldiers who fight each other in turns.

 ## Army creation